EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.spec.md

 ### astro.spec.kcorr

 Calculate k-correction.
 Package: AstroUtil.spec Description: Calculate k-correction.
-Given a spectrum two filters, and their redshifts calculate the k-correction of the first
+Given a spectrum two filters, and their redshifts calculate the k-correction of the first filter minus the second filter.
+This is calculated by